Best Mortgage Rates: How To Get The Lowest Rate

 Factors Affecting Your Mortgage Rate

-Let’s go over the factors that may affect what you can get for an interest rate on your mortgage.
+Let’s go over the factors that may affect what interest rate you can get on your mortgage.

 To understand how mortgage rates are set, it helps to know a little bit about the mortgage market.
 When you get a mortgage, it's usually purchased by a mortgage investor and made available on the bond market as part of a mortgage-backed security (MBS).